 I have an inverse example of that.
 Once while stopped mid ride, I was hemming and hawing about where to go next.
 One of my buddies, Hopper, in his occasional state of impatient pissyfit, started barking about “you called the ride, where the f*** do you want to go?”
-The funny thing is, I was not the least bit offended, because he was verbalizing a philosophy I agreed with.
+The funny thing is, I was not the least bit offended, because he was verbalizing an ideology I believe in.

 There are several other Codes We Ride By (I need to trademark that….).
-For example, Wachs, who knows more secret trails than your quadriceps can handle, is extremely cautious about who he invites out.
-If you’re lucky enough to get an invite from him, you’d better not talk about, post about, or show others one of his routes.
+For example, Wachs, who knows more secret trails than your cramped-up wrists and legs can handle, is extremely limited about who he invites along.
+If you’re lucky enough to get an invite from him, you’d better not talk about, post about, or show others his routes.
 This is called the “Fight Club” rule, from the David Fincher movie.
 It perfectly captures the need for discretion, by saying "the first rule of Fight Cub....you do NOT talk about Fight Club.
 The second rule of Fight Club is YOU DO NOT TALK ABOUT FIGHT CLUB".
-I agree with this, it is a religion with some of us here in Central Oregon.
+I completely subscribe to this, it is a religion with some of us here in Central Oregon.